 Each layout requires at least one segment.
 Large layouts may have sub-divisions with each sub-division using its own segment.

-When a segment is selected, the Graph acton button is added.
-Select this button to display the train graph.
+When a segment is selected, the Graph Display and Print action buttons are added.
+Select the Display or Print button to display the train graph.
 If more than one schedule is defined, a dialog will request the schedule name.